Latest Update On COVID-19

 |1

-This brings the total number of cases to 144 with 56 cases recovered
+This brings the total number of cases to 163 with 86 cases recovered.

-Note: following further investigation, one case previously reported as Kihikihi has now been reclassified as Hamilton.

 Otherwise, people should call Healthline on 0800 358 5453 or their GP for guidance before seeking a test.